hassio-addons/addon-plex/README.md

 This code is only used once by the add-on.
 As soon as the server is successfully authenticated with Plex, the code may be removed.

+### Option: `advertise_ip`

+The Plex Media Server will not determine the IP of your Hass.io machine correctly.
+This option allows us to correct that and is therefore required.

+Put the IP address of your Hass.io machine in this field.

 ### Option: `webtools`